guregu/pengine/README.md

 - Torbjörn Lager, Jan Wielemaker, and everyone else who has contributed to SWI-Prolog and Pengines.
 - @ian-andrich for the Python implementation, which was a handy reference for making this.
 - @ichiban for the awesome Prolog interpreter in Go.
-- @triska for the wonderful tutorial series [The Power of Prolog](https://www.metalevel.at/prolog), which started me on my logic programming journey.
+- Markus Triska for the wonderful tutorial series [The Power of Prolog](https://www.metalevel.at/prolog), which started me on my logic programming journey.

 ## License